Hera User Guide

 File Striping

-A file is split into segments and consecutive segments arestored on different physical storage devices (OSTs).
+A file is split into segments and consecutive segments are stored on different physical storage devices (OSTs).

 Aligned vs Unaligned Stripes